 Disinheriting a family member is a big decision that our Idaho Estate Planning Attorneys sometimes help our clients accomplish.
 Disinheritance is where a person chooses to intentionally keep a specific member or members of their family from receiving any assets or property from their estate when they pass away.
 Our Estate Planning Lawyers in Idaho understand that the law doesn’t do this automatically.
 Rather, the presumption under many different Estate Planning laws in Idaho is that a person wants their assets and property to be distributed to their immediate family members such as their spouse and children.
-The reality though is that sometimes disinheriting a family member is the right thing to do.
+The reality though is that sometimes skipping a family member is the right thing to do.
 Our Idaho Estate Planning Attorneys know that the law does allow a person to disinherit a family member when certain language is used in their Last Will and Testament.

 Our Idaho Estate Planning Lawyers use their decades of experience and knowledge to customize each client’s estate planning.
-We have the experience and ability to discuss and advise our clients about their specific Estate Plan, especially when it comes to disinheriting a family member.
+We have the experience and ability to discuss and advise our clients about their specific Estate Plan, especially when it comes to leaving out a family member.
 Our partners Randy Budge and Lane Erickson, and our attorneys Nathan Palmer and Dave Bagley have received the highest ratings from Martindale and Hubbell, AVVO and Justia.
 Together our team of award winning Estate Planning Attorneys in Idaho can help you.

-Choosing to disinherit a person from your estate is a decision that requires deliberation and thought.
+Choosing to skipping a person from receiving a portion of your estate is a decision that requires deliberation and thought.
 It is important to know that there are times when it is the right thing to do.
-When it comes to disinheriting a family member here are 3 things you should know.Can I Disinherit a Child?
+When it comes to doing this there are 3 specific things you should know.Can I Disinherit a Child?

 In Idaho it is both legal and possible for a child to be completely disinherited by a parent.
-In order to validly disinherit a child, the parent’s Last Will and Testament must state specifically that the child is disinherited and receives nothing.
+In order to validly accomplish this, the parent’s Last Will and Testament must state specifically that the child is disinherited and receives nothing.
 Simply choosing to not name or mention a child in a Last Will and Testament is not enough.
 Under current Idaho law, when a parent does not name or mention a child in their Estate Plan a child will be presumed to have simply been forgotten and will still receive some distribution of money and/or property when a parent passes away.Can I Disinherit a Spouse?